2D Integrals : Gaussian Quadrilateral Example

 Let's consider the function

-The 2D Gauss formula is similar to the 1D case but using the 2D Gauss points
+by using the 2D Gauss formula which is similar to the 1D case but it involves the 2D Gauss points

 with weights